In this article, you’ll find answers to questions like:

 3. Should sick children attend school?

-Even if you’re ensuring your children exercise, sleep enough and eat well, those efforts may be wasted if they’re not washing their hands.
+Even if you’re ensuring your children exercise, sleep enough and eat well, those efforts may be wasted if they’re not washing their hands, especially in the time of COVID.

 1. HOW TO PREVENT ILLNESS?

-The nurses say parents should teach their children how and when to wash their hands and to not touch their eyes, nose and mouth.
+The nurses say parents should teach — and then remind — their children how and when to wash their hands and to not touch their eyes, nose and mouth.
 They should also cough and sneeze into their elbows to minimize the spread of germs.

 2. HOW LONG SHOULD YOU WASH YOUR HANDS?